 It could be that you need an extra day.
 If there is enough room within the group, that’s fine.
 You will receive an invoice for it.
 You can request a one-off extra day via the online parents’ portal.
 If you wish to permanently change the number of days your child attends the day care centre, please send an email to our administration department.

 The contract ends when a child reaches school age: When a child is four years old, the place is automatically cancelled.
 Exceptions to this rule are possible, if there is room within the group: when a child turns four in the summer vacation and can’t go directly to school, for example.
 This decision will be made by the day care centre’s management.

 Ending the contract before a child reaches school age: Ending the contract should be done in writing or by email addressed to the manager.
 There is a one month notice period.

 Your link with Leiden University comes to and end: Your child can continue to make use of the day care centre until it is four years old.
 If a new brother or sister is born, they can also make use of the day care centre, if he/she uses the daycare at the same time.

 De Kattekop’s hourly rate for 2021 is € 8.17.
 The government reimburses up to € 8.46 per hour (2021 price level).
 The day care centre is open for 2,860 hours a year, 11 hours a day.
 One day per week is 47.75 hours per month.
 The gross cost for one day per month is € 389.- (rounded up to the nearest Euro).
 This amount is a gross amount; the actual cost will be someone less because of your childcare allowance.
-You can see here what the net cost per month for one day’s childcare will be:

 The Dutch Tax Authority provides parents with an allowance for the cost of childcare: the Childcare Allowance (Kinderopvangtoeslag in Dutch).